ShivakumarSwamy/MovieAnalysis/README.md

 # MovieAnalysis
 Data Engineering Project

-Status: Movies without Box Office.
-Web Crawl written for IMDB
+Status: Movies with Box Office.
+Web Crawled using IMDB.
+Yet to Web Crawl from TMDB